Asking the right questions can help you decide whether a Utah accounting company fits you and your business well.

 The tax program doesn’t need to be the deciding factor when choosing an accountant, but it’s worthwhile to ask about it.

-QuickBooks is extremely popular with small businesses, so if you use QuickBooks, it may be a good thing to find an accountant that excels in QuickBooks.
+QuickBooks is extremely popular with small businesses, so if you use QuickBooks, it may be a good thing to find an accountant who excels in QuickBooks.

 6. How will we communicate?